beckym223/manual_work/E6_long_edited.md

 in the usual sense.
 This must be watched in formulating the assumptions needed for the justification of such comparisons.
-3 The definition of output should be the same on the two sides of the ledger.
-4 It will be seen, however that this deduction is called for only to the extent that education is charged to the progress-account, i.e., is not netted out (Cf. Sec- tions II and IV).
-6 If we find that the resulting rate of return is higher than the "normal" rate in the economy, then this may also be expressed by the statement that the ratio of the discounted benefit-stream to costs is greater than one.
-6 One of the main reasons for not becoming very dis- turbed by this difficulty is that the rates of return from progress-generating activities will be compared with the rate from physical investment "at a given level of tech- nology," and in these comparisons allowance needs to be made also for another factor which can be interpreted as the equivalent of a lag working against physical capital formation (i.e., in favor of the progress-activ- ities).
-For another reason see Section VI.
-7 The reason why I say "more or less" is explained in the first paragraph of Section III.

 ### ---Economics-1970-0-06.txt---